programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 `lr_find` helps find a suitable learning rate by training on a "mini batch", and slowly increasing the learning rate until the loss starts to get much worse.
 We can see in this graph that on the y-axis we have the `loss` and on the x-axis `Learning Rate`.
 The loss moves down as the learning rate increases, up to a point, before it shoots up.

 We want to pick a point where the loss is going down steeply, since this should be a learning rate which will allow our model to update quickly whilst avoiding the point where the loss shoots up.
 In this case we'll pick `2e-2`.
+For a fuller explanation of how the loss is used to update a model we recommend a [youtube video](https://youtu.be/IHZwWFHWa-w?t=184) by Grant Sanderson.

 Picking a good learning rate is one of the important variables that you should try and control in the training pipeline.
 A useful exercise is to try out a range of different learning rates with the same model and data to see how it impacts the training of the model.